The Jatbula Trail is a 62km one way walk departing from Nitmiluk Gorge and finishing at Leliyn, also known as Edith Falls.

 The Jatbula Trail is graded as medium to hard.
 You need to be reasonably fit with some bushwalking experience as it involves carrying heavy loads over rough ground.
 Read more about the walking track grading system.

 The walk can be completed in five or six days.
 Camping is only allowed for one night at each site along the trail.
+Each camp site is restricted to a maximum of 15 people.
+You cannot skip to a camp site to complete the trail in less time.

 Leliyn is not a campsite on the trail and separate fees will apply if you wish to camp there.